 An allied health worker is particularly vulnerable to workplace risks both physically and mentally simply because they see patients just like Medical Practitioners do.

 When it comes to allied health professionals, they often work in a variety of environments including in standalone clinics, public health hospitals and in patients’ homes.
 They often work alone, unsupervised and behind closed doors, working long hours.

-Health and Safety risks associated with the Allied Health industry can include:
+Health and Safety risks associated with the Allied Health industry

 - Vulnerable patients and agitated bystanders